Battle of Debaltseve: After Minsk II

 Fighting further intensified into 16 February, with "non-stop explosions" striking the city.
 Early in the day, the Debaltseve police station was destroyed by separatist shelling.
 Kryvbas Battalion deputy commander Yuriy Sinkovskiy said that Ukrainian soldiers in Debaltseve were either completely or partially surrounded, and that there was no available communication link to the Ukrainian General Staff.
 Soldiers subsisted in freezing conditions and had little food or ammunition.
 Sinkovskiy said that he risked being court-martialed for disclosing this information, and that he simply wanted to save the men that were trapped in Debaltseve.
 He said that the troops should withdraw or even surrender if it would save their lives.
 DPR commander Eduard Basurin said that he would provide a corridor to allow Ukrainian troops to lay down their weapons and leave Debaltseve.
 Armed Forces spokesman Vladislav Seleznyov said that this was unacceptable, and that Debaltseve was Ukrainian territory according to the Minsk agreements.
 Reuters described the ceasefire as "stillborn" in Debaltseve.
 One member of the Donbas Battalion said that the situation for Ukrainian soldiers in the city was dire, and resembled the "Ilovaisk kettle", but on a much larger scale.

 Separatist forces pushed into Debaltseve proper on 17 February.
 For the first time, fighting took place in the streets of the city.
 Separatist authorities said that they had captured the city's railway station, and also its eastern outskirts.
 The NSDC spokesman denied this, and said that fighting was ongoing throughout Debaltseve.
 Following this, the separatists said that they had captured most of the city, and were conducting a "mopping-up operation".
 They said they had taken at least 300 Ukrainian soldiers prisoner.
 A statement issued by the Ukrainian Defence Ministry confirmed that part of the city had fallen to "bandits", and that some soldiers had been taken prisoner.
-Ukrainian soldiers in the village of Komuna, just west of Debaltseve, told reporters that they could maintain their positions only for twelve more hours or they would be overrun and killed by the separatists.
+Ukrainian soldiers in the village of Komuna, just west of Debaltseve, told reporters that they could maintain their positions only for twelve more hours or they would be overrun and killed by Russian forces.
 Concurrently, a spokesman for the Ukrainian military operation in Donbas said that Lohvynove and the Bakhmut highway had been returned to Ukrainian control.